 Driving in New York City takes skill and know-how, and the people who drive you around New York City depend on your tips to pay their bills, which is why they put their expertise to the test each day to get you to your destination.

-- Taxi drivers should be tipped 10 to 20 percent of their fare, which should be calculated automatically on the screen.
+- Taxi drivers should be tipped 10-20% of their fare, which should be calculated automatically on the screen.

-- Limousine and livery drivers, on the other hand, should be paid no less than 15 percent as their services are typically more deluxe.
+- Limousine and livery drivers, on the other hand, should be paid no less than 15% as their services are typically more deluxe.

-- Shuttle drivers should be paid between $2 and $5 dollars per person being carried in the shuttle.
+- Shuttle drivers should be paid between $2.00-$5.00 per person being carried in the shuttle.

 - For Uber and Lyft drivers, even though most of these apps already include the driver's pay in the bill for your trip, you can often approve an additional tip.
 Please consider tipping your app drivers more as these drivers are not paid the same amount as city cab drivers.